DOI-ONRR/doi-extractives-data/research/00_UserTypes/00_UserTypes.md

 * A analyst for an **NGO** is concerned about increasing volumes of oil being transported by train through their state following a recent derailment.
 They want to determine if oil production on federal lands has recently increased to help interpret transportation-related risks to their state.
 The analyst can easily find data that they trust for oil production on federal lands to use that along with state production and export volumes, from other sources, to complete the analysis.
 They also want to be able to pinpoint specific companies that have production in the area around the derailment, so they can be held accountable.

 ## User Type 3: Storyteller
+Storytellers are often journalists and academics who want to understand what is happening and learn from the data whether there’s a story to tell.
+They also come to the site when they already have a story in mind and need a number or want to flesh it out with information from multiple sources.
+Their primary goal is to tell the story in a compelling and factual way.

 ![Visual summary of storyteller participants, with the majority of participants located close to exploration for finding data on the site and close to present data for usage of the data, defined as someone who is looking for the data to tell them a story that they can then share with others](https://github.com/ONRR/doi-extractives-data/blob/research/research/00_UserTypes/Storytellers.PNG)

 ### Goals